Mayank-Singh5/Blockchain/README.md

-# Simple Python Blockchain
+# MINIMAL BLOCKCHAIN IMPLEMENTATION

-A basic blockchain implementation demonstrating core concepts like blocks, proof-of-work mining, and chain validation.
+A very simple code based on the basics of blockchain which consists of block structure, validation logic and proof of work.

 ## Block Structure

 Each block contains:
-- `index`: Position in the chain (0 = genesis block)
+- `index`: Position in the chain
 - `timestamp`: When the block was created
 - `data`: Information stored in the block
 - `prev_hash`: Fingerprint of the previous block
 - `nonce`: Number used for mining
-- `hash`: Digital fingerprint of the current block
+- `hash`: Digital fingerprint(unique) of the current block

 ## Validation Logic